 After nearly two decades Firefly continues to provide core financial and other support for its foundational partner — Svitac in Brčko, Bosnia and Herzegovina — established by our late founder Ellie Maxwell.

 In March 1999, the district was awarded special multi-ethnic status as the “Brčko District of Bosnia and Herzegovina”, and given the freedom to operate on a self-governing basis, making Brčko the only officially recognized “multi-ethnic” state in Bosnia.
 This followed a brutal civil war characterised by inter-ethnic fighting of the worst brutalities, and crimes against humanity.
 Because of this special status, Brčko has had the opportunity to act as a model for a successful, multi-ethnic Bosnia.

 Svitac aims to counter any trends that can threaten that peace between ethnicities in the region.
-Together Firefly with Svitac works with young people from all ethnicities in the area in the hopes of making multiethnic tolerence and togetherness a reality.
-We do this from the ground-level by working with young people, helping them to achieve their personal potential through education, creative arts and training programmes, while working in a multi-ethnic and international setting that overall contributes not just to better selves but a wholer society, too.
+Svitac works with young people from all ethnicities in the area in the hope of making multi-ethnic tolerance and togetherness a reality.
+We do this from the ground-level by working with young people, helping them to achieve their personal potential through education, creative arts and training programmes.
+Bringing the young people together from all the local nationalities with international volunteers helps to broaden their world view and contributes not just to better selves but a more united society, too.

 Please read case studies on Svitac participants here.